The Wild Geese: Casting

 Hardy Krüger was not the first actor considered for the role of Pieter Coetzee.
 Lloyd originally thought of Curd Jürgens, but felt that Hardy seemed to fit.
 Krüger was also impressed by the script scenes played with Limbani.
 Moore later quipped that "I was the only wild member of the cast.
 Harris and Burton were on the wagon and Krüger never emerged from his room with his lady".
 Moore's character was nearly offered to O. J. Simpson after confusion on the American financier's part regarding the character being described as black Irish.
 To Lloyd's surprise, Moore told him to cut his character's number of lines because he had no intention of trying to out-perform either Burton or Harris; the character retained his core expositions but became more of a stoic action figure in the final production.

-Lloyd hesitated before offering the role of Witty, the gay medic, to his longtime friend Kenneth Griffith.
+Lloyd hesitated before offering the role of Arthur Witty, the gay medic, to his longtime friend Kenneth Griffith.
 When finally approached, Griffith said "Some of my dearest friends in the world are homosexuals!" and accepted the part.
 Percy Herbert, who played the role of Keith, was a veteran of World War II, in which he had been wounded in the defence of Singapore, then captured by the Imperial Japanese Army and interned in a POW camp.

 Alan Ladd's son David Ladd and Stanley Baker's son Glyn Baker also had roles in the film.
-Ladd played the drug-dealing nephew of a London-based mob boss (Jeff Corey), and Baker played the young mercenary Esposito.
+Ladd played Sonny Martinelli, the drug-dealing nephew of London-based mob boss Mr. Martin (Jeff Corey) and Baker played the young mercenary Esposito.
 With the cast made up from so many veteran actors, Baker claimed that the only reason he stayed alive in the plot so long was that he was one of the few actors young and fit enough to carry President Limbani for any period of time.
-David Ladd's character's girlfriend in the film was played by Anna Bergman, the daughter of Ingmar Bergman.
+Sonny's girlfriend in the film was played by Anna Bergman, the daughter of Ingmar Bergman.

 Ian Yule, who played Tosh Donaldson, had been a real mercenary in Africa in the 1960s and 1970s.
 He was cast locally in South Africa.
 He then brought his former commanding officer, Michael "Mad Mike" Hoare, who had led one legion of mercenaries, 5 Commando, Armée Nationale Congolaise (not to be confused with 5 Commando, the Second World War British Commando force), in the Congo Crisis of the 1960s, to be the technical adviser for the film, a role which he shared with Yule.